hpgrahsl/kryptonite-for-kafka/ksqldb-udfs-kryptonite/README.md

 ## ksqlDB User-Defined Functions (UDFs)

-Kryptonite for Kafka provides two [ksqlDB](https://ksqlDB.io) [user-defined functions](https://docs.ksqldb.io/en/latest/reference/user-defined-functions/) (UDFs) named `K4KENCRYPT` and `K4KDECRYPT` which are currently in _[EXPERIMENTAL]_ stage.
-The simple examples below show how to install, configure and apply the UDFs to selectively encrypt column values in ksqlDB `STREAMS` and `TABLES`.
+Kryptonite for Kafka provides two [ksqlDB](https://ksqlDB.io) [user-defined functions](https://docs.ksqldb.io/en/latest/reference/user-defined-functions/) (UDFs) named `K4KENCRYPT` and `K4KDECRYPT`.
+The simple examples below show how to install, configure and apply the UDFs to selectively encrypt or decrypt column values in ksqlDB `STREAMS` and `TABLES`.

 ### Build and Deployment

-Either you build this project from sources via Maven or you can download pre-built, self-contained packages of the latest Kryptonite for Kafka artefacts.
-The pre-built ksqlDB UDFs can be downloaded from here [ksqldb-udfs-kryptonite-0.1.1.jar](https://drive.google.com/file/d/1cTneQ_Wqtd2UCIVHgZLwHQ-7ulfYP7Ng/view?usp=sharing)
+Either you build this project from sources via Maven or you can download pre-built, self-contained packages of the latest artefacts.
+Starting with Kryptonite for Kafka 0.4.0, the pre-built ksqlDB UDFs can be downloaded directly from the [release pages](https://github.com/hpgrahsl/kryptonite-for-kafka/releases).

 In order to deploy the UDFs **put the jar into your _'ksql extension directory'_** that is configured to be scanned during bootstrap of the ksqlDB server process(es).